 \section{Introduction}

-A knowledge graph is a data system that creates an RDF triple structure in the form of a \textit{'subject-predicate-object'} between entities in the real world and their relationships.
-For example, the fact that 'the capital of Korea is Seoul' can be expressed as \textit{'Korea - the capital - Seoul'}.
+A knowledge graph is a data system that consists of RDF triples which are in the form of a \textit{`subject-predicate-object'} between entities in the real world and their relationships.
+For example, the fact that `the capital of Korea is Seoul' can be expressed as \textit{`Korea - capital - Seoul'}.

 Ontology is a schema that defines the structure of a knowledge graph.
 An ontology defines the hierarchical relationship between classes and the properties that classes can have.
-Class is an abstract concept that encompasses entities with similar attributes.
-For example, \textit{Seoul} is the instance(=entity) of the \textit{'City'} class, and \textit{Korea} is the instance of the \textit{'Country'} class.
-The hierarchical relationship between classes is expressed with \textit{'subclass of'} predicate between superclass, which means a higher concept, and subclass, which means a lower concept.
-In addition, \textit{'is-a'} relationship must be established between the two.
-For example, the 'Book' class and the 'Movie' class are subclasses of the 'Creative Work' class and are defined in the ontology with RDF triples, \textit{'Book - subclass of - Creative Work'} and \textit{'Movie - subclass of - Creative Work'}.
-Property is an attribute that each class can have, and in the case of the 'Country' class, it can have 'capital', 'population', and 'president' as properties.
+Class is an abstract concept that encompasses entities with similar characteristics.
+For example, \textit{Seoul} is the instance(=entity) of the \textit{`City'} class, and \textit{Korea} is the instance of the \textit{`Country'} class.
+The hierarchical relationship between classes is expressed with \textit{`subclass of'} predicate between superclass, which means a higher concept, and subclass, which means a lower concept.
+In addition, \textit{`is-a'} relationship must be established between the two.
+For example, the \textit{`Book'} class and the \textit{`Movie'} class are subclasses of the \textit{`Creative Work'} class and are defined in the ontology with RDF triples, \textit{`Book - subclass of - Creative Work'} and \textit{`Movie - subclass of - Creative Work'}.
+Property is an attribute that each class can have, and in the case of the \textit{`Country'} class, it can have \textit{`capital'}, \textit{`population'}, and \textit{`president'} as properties.
 An ontology defines the properties that each class can have.